Salmon Safe is improving the health of our watersheds. Let’s spread the word about this vital cause that your brewery helps support!

-Salmon Safe was founded in 1996 with the mission to transform management practices so Pacific salmon can thrive in West Coast watersheds.
-This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of fish returning to West Coat watersheds compared to their historic abundance.
+Founded in 1997 by river and native fish protection organization Pacific Rivers, Salmon-Safe’s mission is to transform management practices so Pacific salmon can thrive in West Coast watersheds.
+This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of native fish returning to West Coast watersheds compared to their historic abundance.

 The Pacific Northwest is home to most of the last wild salmon in the continental US.
-It’s also where 99% of US hops are grown along the Yakima and Willamette River watersheds.
+It’s also where most US hops are grown along the Yakima and Willamette River watersheds.

 According to Salmon Safe Co-Founder, Dan Kent, 80% of the pollution in the Willamette River comes from non-point source runoff—which means it comes from agricultural fields or city streets.
 To date, Kent says there isn’t data to show what percentage to attribute to each source, “but we know the agricultural impacts can be profound.”

 “For Salmon-Safe, this campaign led by Indie Hops has the potential to help accelerate a shift by craft brewers towards certified hops and malts grown by farmers working to protect Pacific Northwest rivers and wildlife.”

 - Dan Kent, Co-Founder & Executive Director, Salmon-Safe